bookalope/Bookalope/API.md

 `GET https://bookflow.bookalope.net/api/formats`

-Get a list of supported import and export file formats.
-The returned list contains (M, E) tuples where M is the supported mime type and E is a list of file extensions for the mime type.
+Get two lists of supported import and export file formats that Bookalope supports.
+Both import and export lists contain two-element dictionaries, where the `mime` key holds the mime type of the file format and the `exts` key holds a list of file name extensions for the file format.

 **Parameters**: n/a